Julienleh/github-upload/README.md

-#This is the first file I will upload to github from scratch
+# This is the first file I will upload to github from scratch
-#This should work fine hello
+# This should work fine hello
-ADd project to read me
+## Cleaner project to read me